juhaaa/forum/README.md

 ## Changelog

->- Where are we now?
+- Where are we now?

->
->### Week 1 and 2
+### Week 1 and 2

->
->- Pretty much just trying to test and understand flask
+- Pretty much just trying to test and understand flask

->
->### Week 3
+### Week 3

->
->- Project somewhat on its way.
-Basic html design is pretty much done and I'm pretty sure my schema if fine.
+- Project somewhat on its way.
+Basic html design is pretty much done and I'm pretty sure my schema is fine.
 Now there remains implementing almost all database functionality.
->- Still trying to figure out the proper structure.
+- Still trying to figure out the proper structure.

+### week 4

+- Implementing basic queries to serve forum structure

+### week 5

+- Ability to post topics and messages.
+Admin can create new zones.
+- Users can modify their own messages and topics.
+Admins are able to do that and also delete every message and topic.
+- Looks like a forum.

 ## How to open?